oracle-livelabs/em-omc/mysql/oci-oraca-mysql/c-lab-two-deploy-app/deploy-app.md

       ![Kubectl command](images/2-2-1-buildapp.png " ")

-2. Execute the command below to connect to the MySQL HeatWave Database using the Private IP address of the database and the credentials provided when the DB System was created.
+2. Execute the command below to connect to the MySQL HeatWave Database using the Private IP address of the MySQL HeatWave database and the credentials which was saved in a text file when the MySQL HeatWave DB System was created.(Refer Lab 1 > Task 5 > Step 9)

       ```bash
       <copy>